SolarLabyrinth/firebot-client-js/README.md

 # @solarlabyrinth/firebot-client

 A client library for the Firebot API.
+Tested against Firebot v5.64.0

 ## Installation